During June, KVC Kentucky Celebrates Families That Safely Reunited After Foster Care

 - Allow the parent(s) to feel connected through community gatherings to let them know they are not alone

 - When a family is able to bring their children safely home from foster care, celebrate the family with a “welcome home” basket, meal or gathering.

 KVC Kentucky Focuses on Keeping Kids in Families

 Last year, KVC Kentucky strengthened thousands of families involved in the child welfare system with in-home therapy and skill-building, care coordination and other critical support.
-In total, 3,128 families (with 7,041 children!) never had to experience their children entering foster care, due to successful prevention services.
+In total, 7,222 children in 3,169 families never had to experience foster care due to successful prevention services.